 - Will use their social media platforms to share messages on mental health and physical activity.

 - Will do their best to support people with mental health issues to participate in their groups, listening to their needs and signposting them to further help if necessary.

-Any new jog leaders who train with us will complete the mental health awareness module as part of their training, but if you are already a jog leader and would like to do it, please get in touch with jogscotland membership development officer Jo Stevens.
+Any new jog leaders who train with us will complete the mental health awareness module as part of their training, but if you are already a jog leader and would like to do it, please get in touch with Jo Stevens.

-Jo explains: “We all have mental health, sometimes good, sometimes not so good.
+Develoment officer for jogscotland, Jo Stevens, explains: “We all have mental health, sometimes good, sometimes not so good.
 We want to make sure that anybody who wants to get active with jogscotland is made to feel welcome and supported, and believe that mental health challenges shouldn’t stop people from participating.

 “Whether it’s reassuring an anxious new member, checking in with a jogger who has a long-term mental health condition, or simply lending a listening ear to someone having a bad day, we are proud that our jog leaders are equipped and open to doing what they can.
 Taking the mental health awareness training, posting online and wearing the badge, are all ways they can demonstrate their openness to having supportive mental health conversations.”